Historic AS/NZS CISPR 15 – LED Lighting EMC Testing (prior 2013).

 Importing LED lights to Australia.

-When a device is placed on the market or imported for personal use the supplier has an obligation to not pollute the RF spectrum and cause interference.
+A device placed on the market or imported for personal use must be compliant with the compliance requirements.
+The supplier has an obligation to not pollute the RF spectrum and cause interference and meet the standards.
 Unfortunately, AS/NZS CISPR 15 did not keep pace with LED lighting technology at the time.
 Thus many lighting devices in Australia compliant with the older standard AS/NZS CISPR 15: 2006 would fail the new standard and may cause interference when installed.
 The supplier is still responsible for this and must take steps to resolve the matter.

 RCM approvals using the current EN 55015 & AS/NZS CISPR 15 standards (after 2013).